American School (economics): Advocacy

-The "American System" was the name given by Henry Clay in a speech before Congress advocating an economic program based on the economic philosophy derived from Alexander Hamilton's economic theories (see Report on Manufactures, Report on Public Credit I and II).
+The "American System" was the name given by Henry Clay in a speech before Congress advocating an economic program based on the economic philosophy derived from Alexander Hamilton's economic theories.
 Clay's policies called for a high tariff to support internal improvements such as road-building, and a national bank to encourage productive enterprise and to form a national currency as Hamilton had advocated as Secretary of the Treasury.

 Clay first used the term "American System" in 1824, although he had been working for its specifics for many years previously.
 Portions of the American System were enacted by Congress.
 The Second Bank of the United States was rechartered in 1816 for 20 years.
 High tariffs were maintained from the days of Hamilton until 1832.
 However, the national system of internal improvements was never adequately funded; the failure to do so was due in part to sectional jealousies and constitutional scruples about such expenditures.

 Clay's plan became the leading tenet of the National Republican Party of John Quincy Adams and the Whig Party of himself and Daniel Webster.

 The "American System" was supported by New England and the Mid-Atlantic, which had a large manufacturing base.
 It protected their new factories from foreign competition.

 The South opposed the "American System" because its plantation owners were heavily reliant on production of cotton for export, and the American System produced lower demand for their cotton and created higher costs for manufactured goods.
 After 1828 the United States kept tariffs low until the election of Abraham Lincoln in 1861.